 The games run well and plenty of the games are good, but with many multiplatform ports, not all of which are better than previous versions of the same games — Centipede suffers significantly versus the 5200 version due to its controls, for example — and exclusives which I often do not find as exciting as games on other formats, the 7800 ranks somewhat low on my list.
 The Atari 7800 is a decent console possibly worth owning for the right price, and it does have some interesting modern homebrew software though I do not have any of those, but I find it somewhat disappointing.
 Atari went for something safe with this design and it worked out reasonably well for them, but I find the bolder concept of the 5200 more interesting.

-Master System, SMS (aka Mark III in Japan) – from Sega, released in 1985 in Japan, 1986 in the US, later in Europe.
+Release and Sales Info – From Sega, released in 1985 in Japan, 1986 in the US, later in Europe.
 Games released from 1985 to 1995 and even later in Brazil, though not in any one region; it lasted 1985-1989 in Japan, 1986-1991 in the US, and 1987-1995 in Europe, where it saw its greatest success outside of Brazil.
 10-13 million sold, not including modern Brazilian clone systems, though in the US the system sold only a million systems and finished in third place in a three-way race.

 History: Arcade game developer Sega’s first home console was the aforementioned, Colecovision-based SG-1000, which only released in Japan and a few Western nations but not the US.
 Despite eventually being absolutely crushed by the NES, the SG-1000 apparently did better than Sega’s initial low expectations, so once it faded they decided to release a successor.
 Called the Mark III in Japan, this console is fully backwards compatible with the SG-1000 and uses the same shape of Atari 2600-style, vertically-oriented cartridges.
 Before releasing the console in the rest of the world, however, Sega decided to give it a name and design change, and the Sega Master System was born.
 The Master System is effectively the same thing as the Mark III, it just looks different.
 Both have very ’80s-cool hardware designs.
 Master System carts are turned on end, going from vertical rectangles to horizontal ones.
 And the SG-1000 compatibility is gone even in nations which recieved it, since those carts are a different shape.